 - Regularly clean your bathrooms & toilets.
 If possible spray insecticides.

-- Regularly mop and dust the premise.
+- Regularly mop and dust the premises.

-- Keep the premise moisture free.
+- Keep the premise moisture-free.

 - Keep food articles and other materials that can contain starch in sealed packages.